Ayushvishwakarma04/Anime-Reviewed-Form/Readme.md

 1. Clone this repository to your local machine:

-2. Open the `Main Page.html` file in your web browser to access the Anime Review Form.
+2. Open the `index.html` file in your web browser to access the Anime Review Form.

 3. Fill out the form with your anime review details.